-Gray Appliance Repair offers refrigerator repair service in CITY, including services to repair broken ice makers.
+Gray Appliance Repair offers refrigerator repair service in Missouri, including services to repair broken ice makers.
 Learn about common ice maker problems below:

 Ice makers are perhaps one of the most convenient inventions ever.
 An ice maker is a little luxury a lot of people might not appreciate.
 Refrigerator ice makers are relatively simple machines that don’t have a lot of complex parts that might go wrong with them.